 The main purpose of the Tariff is to provide a broad metric for qualifications at Level 3/SCQF Level 6 to support university and college management information needs.
 All universities and colleges use the UCAS Tariff for submitting data returns to the Higher Education Statistics Agency (HESA).
 Some universities and colleges will continue to use the Tariff as a tool to set their entry requirements and make offers.
 Currently, one third of courses in the UCAS search tool have a Tariff entry requirement.
 Students should always check individual course requirements.

-The short video above is designed for students, and gives a quick summary of how the Tariff points work.
-The second video is aimed at mature applicants, and covers how the Access to HE Diploma works in terms of Tariff points.
+The video above is aimed at mature applicants, and covers how the Access to HE Diploma works in terms of Tariff points.

 While the Tariff is a simple metric based on a qualification’s size and grading structure, each qualification has a digital Qualification Information Profile (QIP), which provides important contextual information about a qualification.
 The QIPs were designed by universities and colleges as part of the Tariff review, and to complement the Tariff.
 The QIPs aim to provide key objective, comparable information in a consistent format, that can be easily used by universities and colleges to compare qualifications, and to inform admissions decisions.